motakabbirrahman/motakabbirrahman.github.io/README.md

 ## Md Motakabbir Rahman
 <img src="/files/img/DSC08310.jpg" align="right" alt="Your image title" width="250"/>
 Md Motakabbir Rahman, received his Bachelor of Science (B.Sc.) degree in Electrical and Electronics Engineering from [Rajshahi University of Engineering and Technology](https://www.ruet.ac.bd/), Bangladesh.
 Since March 2020, he has served as a Lecturer at  [Bangladesh Army University of Engineering and Technology](https://bauet.ac.bd/).
 Later he completed his Master of Engineering Science (MESc) in Electrical and Computer Engineering at [Western University](https://www.uwo.ca), Canada, graduating with an exceptional grade of 98/100.
-Md Motakabbir is currently a research assistant with the [Free Appropriate Sustainability Technology (FAST) research group](https://www.appropedia.org/FAST), under the supervision of Professor [J.M.Pearce](https://www.appropedia.org/User:J.M.Pearce), focusing on open-source appropriate technology (OSAT) for sustainability.<br\>
+Md Motakabbir is currently a research assistant with the [Free Appropriate Sustainability Technology (FAST) research group](https://www.appropedia.org/FAST), under the supervision of Professor [J.M.Pearce](https://www.appropedia.org/User:J.M.Pearce), focusing on open-source appropriate technology (OSAT) for sustainability. <br/>
 His research interests focus on photovoltaic energy systems and power electronics, with a specialization in open-source nanogrid design and control.
 His work emphasizes modular DC nanogrid development tailored for sustainable, application-specific solutions.
 He possesses extensive expertise in power system modeling, stability analysis, protection system design, and flexible AC transmission systems (FACTS), with hands-on experience using PSCAD simulations.
 Additionally, he was actively involved in the development of the Pale Blue Hydrogen project, funded by the Independent Electricity System Operator (IESO), focusing on solar-powered AEM electrolyzer-based green hydrogen production and solar-powered plasma-based blue hydrogen generation.